Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 \subsection{Quivers with 5 vertices}

 Now assume that $n=5$.
-Following the list presented in Section \ref{sec:4}, we have to consider $26$ essential shadows, identified with quivers $\bbQ_1,\dots,\bbQ_{26}$.
+Following the list from Example \ref{exm:4.3}, we have to consider $26$ essential shadows, identified with quivers $\bbQ_1,\dots,\bbQ_{26}$.
 We will exclude $16$ of them, leaving $10$, from which we next reconstruct all possible Gabriel quivers of GQT algebras with $n=5$ vertices.

 \begin{lemma} If $\La=KQ/I$ is a GQT algebra with $Q=Q_\La$ having $n=5$ vertices, then its shadow $\bbQ=Q^\times$ is one of the ten shadows in the following set \end{lemma}